At Seventeen: Use in media

 Tina Fey covered the song for a 30 Rock episode; the original version was included in her film Mean Girls.

 "At Seventeen" has been a popular choice for film and television soundtracks.
 It was played in the 2001 film Scotland, PA, an adaptation of the Shakespeare play Macbeth.
 The character Donald Duncan, portrayed by Geoff Dunsworth, is shown listening to the single in a scene Professor Jennifer Drouin interpreted as indicative of his queer identity.
 The song can be heard in the background of a scene in the 2004 film Mean Girls.
 Some critics felt it represented the character named Janis Ian.
 Liz Lemon (portrayed by Tina Fey) performed a karaoke version of "At Seventeen" in a season one episode of 30 Rock.
 The A.V.
 Club's Erik Adams described the scene as a callback to Fey's work on Mean Girls.
 "At Seventeen" was included in the 2013 film Blood Ties.
 Stephen Holden, writing for The New York Times, criticized the song's placement in the film, and believed it belonged in "a softer and gentler movie" instead.
 It is also featured in the first season of The End of the F***ing World, the fifth season of The Blacklist, and in anti-bullying advertisements.

 The single was featured in three episodes of The Simpsons: "A Streetcar Named Marge", "El Viaje Misterioso de Nuestro Jomer", and "Chief of Hearts".
 In "A Streetcar Named Marge", the lyrics are changed to describe the contestants of a beauty pageant.
 The A.V.
 Clubs Nathan Rabin cited the scene as representative of the episode's satire on "loneliness and despair [transformed] into crowd-pleasing entertainment through wildly inappropriate showmanship".
 In "El Viaje Misterioso de Nuestro Jomer", the song is used during Homer Simpson's search for a soulmate.
 Sarah Oliver of The A.V.
 Club felt it reflected the character's melancholy.

+Janis Ian appeared in the series finale of the HBO series Getting On, playing the character of a patient named Mrs. Belfontaine, and sang excerpts from "At Seventeen", among other songs.

 "At Seventeen" has also been referenced in literature.
 It was named in Jeffrey Eugenides' 1993 novel The Virgin Suicides, where four girls imprisoned in their own homes use it and other songs to communicate with the narrator and his friends.
 Orson Scott Card titled his short story "Inventing Lovers on the Phone" from a line of "At Seventeen".
 Ian said that Card's work had inspired her own music, specifically the track "This House" from her 1993 studio album Breaking Silence.

 The song is featured in the film Saturday Night, which imagines the lead-up to the first broadcast of Saturday Night Live.
 Ian is portrayed by Naomi McPherson of the band Muna.